zhong-j-yu/rekex/doc/UsersGuide.md

 *All `public` methods declared in the catalog class are considered ctors.*
 Do not declare public methods that are not intended as ctors.
-`@Ctor` and `static` are allowed, but not required.
+`@Ctor` and `static` are allowed on ctors, but not required.

 An instance of the catalog must be provided to the parser constructor.
-The instance may be invoked concurrently and should be stateless.
+The instance may be invoked concurrently and should be immutable;
-You may have different instances to provide different runtime behaviors of ctors.
+it may contain constant data accessible to the ctors.
+You may create multiple parsers each with a different catalog instance that influence ctors differently, for example, to test semantic predicates against some config info.

 To find the ctors for a datatype, Rekex first searches the catalog for ctors that return the datatype.
 If not found, Rekex searches the class body of the datatype.
-If not found there either, Rekex searches subtypes of the datatype.
+If not found there either, Rekex searches subtypes of the datatype. // todo